michaelnordmeyer/michaelnordmeyer.github.io/about.md

 ## What

 I strongly prefer agile and lean methodologies and use Scrum and Kanban in my projects.
 Currently these are my technologies of choice if I do the actual coding: Ruby on Rails, JavaScript, HTML5, CSS3.
-Detailed profiles are on LinkedIn or XING.
-You can contact me on any of the following sites.
-If you choose LinkedIn or XING, please introduce yourself in a meaningful manner and state your business.
-I get way too many connect requests without telling me about the nature of the request.
+Detailed profiles are on [LinkedIn](https://www.linkedin.com/in/michaelnordmeyer) or [XING](https://www.xing.com/profile/Michael_Nordmeyer).
+If you choose to contact me on LinkedIn or XING, please introduce yourself in a meaningful manner and state your business.
+I get way too many connection requests without telling me about the nature of the request.

-## Where Else

-Follow the respective links in the footer.